San Luis Obispo COVID-19 Travel Information

 As of June 15, 2021, the California Department of Public Health has re-opened the state.
 Everyday life in SLO feels a lot like before COVID-19.
 Restaurants, shopping, theaters, and most everyday places are open as normal with no capacity limits or social distancing required.

-- Indoors in K-12 schools, childcare and other youth settings.
+- Indoors in K-12 schools and childcare (through March 11)

 To view public health information for San Luis Obispo County, click here.